vs_fastx_uniques performs dereplication of sequences in a

 (Optional).
 Desired output format of file or tibble:

-is a FASTA file path or a FASTA object,output_format
+"fasta"(default) or"fastq".
+Iffastx_inputis a FASTA file path or a FASTA object,output_formatcannot be"fastq".- fastx_output

 (Optional).
 Name of the output file for dereplicated reads from